mfasman95/discordia/guides/GS_WRITE_AN_ACTION.md

 You should have gotten to this page after completing [Getting Started - Start Your Bot](gs_start_your_bot).

 # Write A Basic `ping` Action
+Open `src/action.js` and add the following code to set up your first action.
 ```js
 // src/actions.js //
 // Import Your Dependencies